A message from Jeffrey Asher To Fathers for Life

 Please forgive this lengthy comment.
 Please offer this data to others.

 I propose another view of Canadian deaths, which are mourned only by monuments in the towns where they died.
-Please place these deaths in the context of 14 women killed by a psychopath, which never happened before or since.
+Please place these deaths in the context of 14 women killed by a psychopath, in the Montreal massacre, which never happened before or since.
 All men and women condemned that massacre.

 The death toll of the men below remains ongoing.
 They die to provide their families with security and prosperity.